 Claude Code vs OpenAI Codex: Choosing Autonomous Agents for Production Velocity

-From Code Completion to Product Velocity
+From Code Completion to Autonomous Product Work

 To begin with, let’s examine how coding agents evolved from autocomplete tools to autonomous systems.
 Systems capable of handling multi-week projects, and what this transformation means for product development velocity.